 This project focuses on the design and implementation of (educative) curriculum materials that support both student and teacher learning.
 The first study alyzes the quality of students' reasoning to identify frequently occurring flaws and define levels of reasoning.
 Rubrics are constructed to help both teachers and students better understand the reasoning skills that are aimed at.
 The second study is conducted at two schools to design and test materials and activities that promote students' reasoning.
 In the third study, the materials and activities will be used in a professional development program (PDP) for social science teachers to investigate to what extent the educative curriculum materials contribute to teachers’ professional growth related to the teaching of social scientific reasoning.

 Hanneke Bartelds, Carla van Boxtel en Geerte Savenije

 This project focuses on the contribution of history education to students' understanding and appreciation of empathy.
-In two intervention studies the effect of inviting eye witnesses in the classroom will be compared to using documentary film.
+The first study is an interview study to examine teahcers' and students' beliefs about historical empathy and genral empathy.
+Second, in an intervention study, the effect of inviting eye witnesses in the classroom will be compared to using documentary film.
 A third and fourth study examine the ways in which history teachers' supervise such lessons and how they can be professionalised in their supervision.